-- DWM-approved production and implementation of a Quality Assurance Project Plan (QAPP), including the standard operating procedures (SOPs) to be used for field sampling and laboratory analyses.
-DEP, with assistance from the Massachusetts Water Watch Partnership (MWWP), recently issued a detailed guidebook for volunteer QAPP production.
-Other surveying aids from the MWWP are linked below.
+- Implementation of a DWM-approved Quality Assurance Project Plan (QAPP), including the standard operating procedures (SOPs) to be used for field sampling and laboratory analyses.
+Guidance on developing a volunteer QAPP can be found below.

 - Use of an analytical laboratory with proven capabilities for the applicable analyses, well-documented SOPs and a QA Plan.
-The Wall Experiment Station maintains a current list of State-certified laboratories (preferred).
+The Wall Experiment Station maintains a current list of State-certified laboratories (preferred) - see Certified Laboratories .

 - The information is documented in a citable report, which includes discussion of quality assurance and quality control (QA/QC), as well as data management.

-Questions regarding volunteer water quality monitoring can be directed to the MADEP Division of Watershed Management or the Massachusetts Water Watch Partnership.
+Questions regarding volunteer water quality monitoring can be directed to Therese Beaudoin at firstname.lastname@example.org.

 - Surveying a Lake Watershed and Preparing an Action Plan (PDF) file size 1MB